AlexandraB-C/LFA_labs/lab3/report_lab3.md

 ```

 This sets up the lexer with:
-- `text`: The input to process
-- `pos`: Where we are in the input (starting at 0)
-- `current_char`: The character we're currently looking at
+`text`: The input to process, `pos`: Where we are in the input (starting at 0), `current_char`: The character we're currently looking at.
-- Lists of functions and operators the lexer can recognize
+Lists of functions and operators the lexer can recognize

 The lexer works like a cursor moving through the text, one character at a time.